Skip to content

 A few are listed here.
 Apparently some git grep (GetPriorityClass, SetPriorityClass, AssignProcessToJobObject) are implemented in golang.org/x/sys/windows.

-2. Should a duplicate of a handle be returned, or the original handle?
+2. Should a duplicate of a handle be used, or the original handle?

 Arguments against duplicated handle: